“The Paleozoic Era (540 to 252 million years ago) was a revolutionary time for new life on Earth. But it had its ups and downs.”

 Some believe it was a major asteroid impact event.
 After the impact, volcanism increased releasing methane into the atmosphere.

 An alternative Permian-Triassic Extinction cause was that there was a change in sea levels.
-This caused a reduction in oxygen in the oceans which prevented growth for plant and animal life.
+This caused a reduction in oxygen in the oceans which prevented the growth of plant and animal life.

 Opinions vary about the Permian-Triassic Extinction cause.
-Since it occurred 252 million years ago, much if the evidence no longer exists or is buried beneath the surface.
+Since it occurred 252 million years ago, much of the evidence no longer exists or is buried beneath the surface.

-The Paleozoic Era was historic because it was the first appearance of animal life and fossil record.
+The Paleozoic Era was historic because it was the first appearance of animal life in fossil records.

 The Cambrian explosion was the largest diversification of life in Earth’s history

 Consequently, the Paleozoic Era ended with the largest extinction in Earth’s history.

 Invertebrates, fish, and amphibians evolved in the Paleozoic Eon.
 But reptiles and dinosaurs become the dominant life in the Mesozoic Era.